NathanDean/panalyser/README.md

 # Panalyser

-A Python package for panel data analysis with robust handling of missing data.
+A Python package for user-friendly panel data analysis with robust handling of missing data.

 ## Overview